 In a concession to developing technologies, all auxiliary pumps such as the auxy boiler feed, circulating and fuel pumps, are electrically driven rather than being powered by steam from the boiler as would normally be expected.
 Following the era in which SS Explorer was built, many ships were fully diesel driven and the need for such auxiliaries vanished.
 It would be safe to suggest that the engineering set-up of SS Explorer is therefore unique.
-A Ruston 4VRH and two large Ruston 6VPH engines, which may familiar to railway enthusiasts, provide the bulk of the electrical power.
+A Ruston 4VRH and two large Ruston 6VPH engines, which may be familiar to railway enthusiasts, provide the bulk of the electrical power.
 The two mains produce 80kw at 220v DC and the auxiliary harbour set produces 24kw at 220v DC.
 An AC system was fitted for the extensive lab equipment and it was generated by a motor alternator in a compartment in the fore part of the ship.
 SS Explorer is fitted with shore poser receptacles though it is unclear how 230v AC was rectified.

 The telegraphs were electric and navigation was state of the art for the period with electronic gear such as Radar, Direction Finder, Gyro-Compass and Decca Navigator sets fitted.
 A fully electric intercom system was installed alongside the more traditional voice tubes.
 Many Bakelite phones remain in place and still work.

 Machinery Space for Geeks

 The adjacent diagram shows the layout of SS Explorer’s machinery as well as some auxilliarys.
 (Click to enlarge) A brief description of the machinery in a clockwise direction follows.

 The general service pumps can draw water from the sea, the bilge main, the bilge direct, the ballast main and the feed system.
 It can discharge to all of these except the bilge in addition to supplying water to deck services and the engine condenser.
 These pumps have an air pump mounted above the motor to allow the pump to prime.

 The fresh water pump transfers fresh water from storage tanks to the feed system.